joelgrus/data-science-from-scratch/code-python3/README.md

 and I'm pretty familiar with the code.
 I think I got everything, let me know if you find something that doesn't work in Python 3.

+(For the most part my goal was to get everything to *work* in Python 3, I didn't spend any time on trying to make it *idiomatic* Python 3.
+Later.)

 Here's a fairly comprehensive list of the issues I ran into.

 ## `print`